 - Why are we so hard on ourselves?
 Are we trying to impress other people or are we driven to prove others wrong?

 - Is being hard on ourselves causing us to be unhappy consistently?

 - It’s okay if things are not currently working out.
-We falsely believe at times that things will always work out or that our experience in life will not have challenges.
+We falsely believe things will always work out or that our experience in life will not have challenges.
 We go through phases or cycles in life and sometimes there will be challenging phases.
-As long as we remember that nothing lasts for ever and that challenging phase will pass with time.
+As long as we remember that nothing lasts forever and that challenging phase will pass with time.
 Our job is to stay focused on what we want.

 - It’s okay not to know what’s next.
 Some of us want to know exactly what’s going to happen or what we should do next.
 We like to have a high level of certainty.
 The reality is we don’t know what’s going to happen next in life.
 We can have visions and set goals, which all helps, but sometimes unexpected things happen.
 We have to learn to remain in the unknown and welcome anything that comes our way.